Anti-Turkish sentiment: North Macedonia

 When North Macedonia proclaimed its independence in 1991, the Macedonian state implemented nationalist politics, which aimed to assimilate Macedonian Muslims into a broader category of "Macedonians".
 The government banned education in Turkish in all regions to "prevent Turkification".
 This, however, was met with resistance by Muslims who did not support the association and wanted to learn Turkish and continue their education in Turkish.
 The protests failed, although one person applied to the European Court of Human Rights.
 The case revolved around rights to education in the mother tongue.

+Serbia

+During the Great Eastern Crisis more than 10,000 Muslims, including Turks, were forced to left the territory of the Serbian Principality in 1862.

 Bosnian War

-Ratko Mladić, Radovan Karadžić's military chief and fellow convicted criminal of genocide, crimes against humanity and war crimes, described the conquest of Srebrenica massacre as an opportunity for "the Serbs to avenge themselves on the Turks".
+Ratko Mladić, Radovan Karadžić's military chief and fellow convicted criminal of genocide, crimes against humanity and war crimes, described the conquest of Srebrenica and the ensuing massacre as an opportunity for "the Serbs to avenge themselves on the Turks".

 On July 11, 1995, the town of Srebrenica fell to the Bosnian Serb Army.
 Its commander Ratko Mladić made his infamous statement at the same day, which has been used against him during International Criminal Tribunal for the former Yugoslavia, while he and his entourage posing for cameras with the town in the background: